rbarranc0/rbarranc0/README.md

 </p>

 ## A few things about me!!
-- 🔭 I’m currently working on nothing 😔
+- 🔭 I’m currently working on thinking of a startup/app idea 📱
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning swift 🍎
 - 💬 Ask me about my husky 🐶
 - 🐻 I love the cubs(even though they suck)
 - 📫 How to reach me: Barrancorodri10@icloud.com
-- ⚡️ Fun fact: I like to play piano 🎹
+- ⚡️ Fun fact: I like to play the guitar 🎸